 - Educating yourself and other family members or friends about addiction

-- Working with your family one to create a stable, sober home environment
+- Working with your family to create a stable, sober home environment

 - Going to therapy sessions to learn how to communicate and set boundaries

-- Addressing any of your own behaviors that may be contributing to your loved one’s addiction
+- Addressing any personal behaviors that may be contributing to your loved one’s addiction

 Addiction is rarely an isolated problem involving a single person.
-It’s usually a sign of dysfunction in that individual’s home life, personal relationships, or social network.
-Addiction treatment often brings up troubling issues in a family’s life, such as relationship conflicts, substance abuse in the household, domestic abuse, or past traumas.
-While delving into these issues can be uncomfortable or even painful, it’s absolutely necessary that the family heal together so that each member can become healthy and strong.
+It’s usually a sign of dysfunction in an individual’s home life, personal relationships, career or social network.
+Addiction treatment often brings up troubling issues in a family’s life, such as relationship conflicts, substance misuse in the household, domestic abuse or past traumas.
+While delving into these issues can be uncomfortable or even painful, it’s absolutely necessary that the family heals together so that each member can become healthy and strong.

 Friends and family are often the first to notice the signs and symptoms of addiction.
-However, they may be reluctant to intervene, either because the reality of substance abuse is too painful, or because they’re afraid of driving their loved one even deeper into self-destruction.
+However, they may be reluctant to intervene for a few reasons.
+The reality of substance abuse may be too painful, or they may be afraid of driving their loved one even deeper into self-destruction.
 In many cases, family members don’t interfere with substance abuse because it serves a purpose in the family system.
-Allowing a hardworking spouse to drink heavily on weekends may help the family sustain their income, for example.
+Allowing a hard-working spouse to drink heavily on weekends may help the family sustain their income, for example.
 Keeping an addicted parent supplied with tranquilizers or painkillers may help the rest of the household avoid a difficult confrontation.

-For the sake of your own health and the well-being of your family, as well as the health and safety of your loved one, it’s vitally important to respond to the signs of addiction when you notice them.
-Listed below are a few of the most common physical indications that a loved one has a problem with drugs or alcohol:
+For the sake of your own health and the wellbeing of your family, as well as the health and safety of your loved one, it’s important to respond to the signs of addiction when you notice them.

 - A pale or reddened complexion